 That doesn’t mean I am not enjoying the book.
 It’s got some great stories and valuable information in it.
 It talks at length about lying.
 To paraphrase Mel Brooks in ‘History of the World’: ‘You do it, we all do it, I just did it, and I want to do it again’.
 That is, we lie.
 We lie all day, every day, about everything.

 I noticed something recently with respect to commercials.
 Many people may feel that commercials don’t deserve respect, and I respect that opinion.
 However, they can reflect a changing reality in contemporary American life, albeit twenty years or so late.
 Commercials and The Family Feud are the two avenues from whence I garner my societal facts about contemporary American life, it being summer and all, and me being on vacation, another word for unemployed.

 This week we were treated to the interesting spectacle of a southern belle gone bad.
-I don’t mean Paula Deen spoiled like an overripe tomato, or that she found an elderly Clyde and pulled a few bank jobs with him, I mean she appears to be entirely bereft of that fine art of which Bill Clinton is amply endowed, of dissembling.
+I don’t mean Paula Deen became spoiled like an overripe tomato, or that she found an elderly Clyde and pulled a few bank jobs with him, I mean she appears to be entirely bereft of that fine art of which Bill Clinton is amply endowed, the art of dissembling.